kappapiana/transtimezone/README.md

 With this script you can enter a sensible date and have multiple dates in different timezones.

-You can enter the date directly in the CLI:
+You can enter the date directly in the CLI, using the `YYYY-MM-DD` convention (as you always should):

 ```shell
 $ ./transtimezone.py 2022-10-28 10:00